RotorHazard/RotorHazard/doc/User Guide.md

 XXX.XXX.XXX.XXX:5000/
 ```

-Pages reserved for the race director are password protected with default user: admin pass:delta5.
+Pages reserved for the race director are password protected with the default user 'admin' and password 'delta5'.

 ### System Settings and Configuration ('Settings' page)